First Aid

 Large

-These first aid kits may be used in different combinations across the workplace to be readily accessible to all workers as long as it meets the workplace requirements.
+These first aid kits may be used in different combinations across the workplace to be readily accessible to all workers as long as they meet the workplace requirements.
 In workplaces with more than 100 workers, the first aid kits must be proportionally distributed in the workplace.
 [OHS General Regs., S. 9.11 (5) and (6)]

 The minimum contents of the first aid kits can be increased to account for any specific workplace hazards, risks, or conditions.
 [OHS General Regs., S. 9.11 (7)]